VictorMegir/Coffee-and-Cookies/README.md

 For the database, I used a free cluster of <a href='https://www.mongodb.com/2'>MongoDB</a>.
 For accessing and working with the database I used the Node.js library <a href='https://mongoosejs.com/'>mongoose</a>.

 ### Frontend
 The frontend of this application consists of four main components.
-The landing page, the menu (one for coffee and one for cookies), the form that the uses fills out to make an order and a pop-up window that shows an image and the description of any item.
+The landing page, the menu (one for coffee and one for cookies), the form that the user fills out to make an order and a pop-up window that shows an image and the description of any item.
 The forntend was made with <a href='https://reactjs.org/'>React</a>, using the hooks interface.
 Styling was  done using <a href='https://sass-lang.com/'>Sass</a>.